Celayix Home » How to Create a code of conduct for security guards

 • The reporting and consultation systems in place,

-• The overall attitude toward the need for ethical behaviour within the establishment,
+• The overall attitude toward the need for ethical behavior within the establishment,

-• And the importance of identifying incorrect behaviour.
+• And the importance of identifying incorrect behavior.

-According to the OECD, robust internal controls, ethics, compliance programmes, and a clearly stated and visible policy forbidding unethical behaviour should be in place.
+The OECD suggests that strong internal controls, ethics, and compliance programs are important.
+There should also be a clear policy against unethical behavior.
 This must be backed by top management’s strong, vocal, and visible support and commitment.
 Hopefully, you can create a code of conduct for your security guards now!

 Written by Nippun Arora